bl-engineer/homework13/README.md

 d)- Showing GET routes that returns all categories, all products, and all tags on POSTMAN

-# Walktrough Video 2:
-Showing GET routes that returns a single category, a single product, and a single tag on POSTMAN
+e)- Showing GET routes that returns a single category, a single product, and a single tag on POSTMAN

-# Walktrough Video 3:
-Showing the POST, PUT, and DELETE routes for categories, products and tags on POSTMAN
+f)- Showing the POST, PUT, and DELETE routes for categories, products and tags on POSTMAN

 ---
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.